catataw/mt4-mql/README.md

 ##### August 2016:

 - MetaQuotes stops supporting terminals older than build 950.
-Until then the version used for online connections was build 745.
-The version used since then is that build 950.
+Until then the version used for online trading was build 745.
+The version used now is build 950.

 ##### November 2016:

-- MetaQuotes stops officially distributing Metatrader 4, downloads of mt4setup.exe now install Metatrader 5.
+- MetaQuotes stops officially distributing Metatrader 4, mt4setup.exe now installs Metatrader 5.
 The last officially distributed build was build 1010.